-Lead Agency: New Jersey Division of Parks and Forestry Supporting Agencies: County Engineer, County OEM, NJDEP, Municipal Engineer Hazard(s) of Concern: ☑ Dam Failure □ Disease Outbreak □ Drought □ Earthquake □ Flood □ Geological Hazards □ Hazardous Materials ☐Hurricane ☐Infestation ☐Nor'easter ☐Severe Weather ☐Severe Winter Weather ☐Wildfire Description of the Problem: Steenykill Lake Dam is a Class I High Hazard Dam that is located on Steeny Kill Lake.
+Lead Agency: New Jersey Division of Parks and Forestry Supporting Agencies: County Engineer, County OEM, NJDEP, Municipal Engineer Hazard(s) of Concern: ☑ Dam Failure □ Disease Outbreak □ Drought □ Earthquake □ Flood □ Geological Hazards □ Hazardous Materials Hurricane Infestation Nor'easter Severe Weather Severe Winter We Wildfire eather Description of the Problem: Steenykill Lake Dam is a Class I High Hazard Dam that is located on Steeny Kill Lake.
 The dam is owned by the New Jersey Division of Parks and Forestry.
 Failure of the dam could result in inundation of forested areas, recreational areas, and roadways including State Route 23.
 The dam was last inspected in 2022 and found to be in poor condition, meaning the risk of dam failure warrants an engineering evaluation to determine if retrofits of the dam would result in safer conditions.
 Description of the Solution: The Municipal Engineer will work with the New Jersey Division of Parks and Forestry to complete an engineering study of Steenykill Lake Dam.
 The Township will also request information and input from its Public Works/Highway department and the County regarding impacted roadways.
 If cost-effective mitigation measures or retrofit options are identified that can increase the level of safety and length of useful life, the Township and the New Jersey Division of Parks and Forestry will pursue funding support, permit approval from NJDEP, and implement the cost-effective measures.
 Estimated Cost: High Potential Funding Sources: FEMA BRIC, HHPD Implementation Timeline: Within 5 years Goals Met: 1, 2, 8 Benefits: This action will improve the safety and security of those who live within the dam inundation areas of the dams and increase the resilience of responding agencies.
 Impact on Socially Vulnerable Populations: The action will result in better preparedness within the Special Flood Hazard Area and inundation areas where significant risk to socially vulnerable populations exists.
-Impact on Future Development: Future development located in or near the dam inundation area will be further protected from a dam failure event.
-Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
+Impact on Future Development: Future development located in or near the dam inundation area will be further protected from a dam failure event. be further protected from Impact on Critical Facilities/Lifelines: Dams are considered a critical facility.
 This action will create an understanding of the safety procedures in place for each identified dam and strengthen the structural integrity of dam, as needed.
-Impact on Capabilities: This action will improve planning and response capabilities through the understanding of responsibilities and procedures.
-Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events, which may contribute to the likelihood of a dam failure event due to projected increases in precipitation.
-This action will increase the capabilities to respond to these events.
-Mitigation Category □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR) ⊠Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action No Action Decommission Dam Evaluation Current problem continues High cost, flood risk for nearby infrastructure increased, loss of Steeny Kill Lake as an environmental and recreational resource.
+Impact on Capabilities: This action will improve plannin responsibilities and procedures capabilities through the understanding of Climate Change Considerations: Climate change may result in an increase in the frequency and severity of weather-related disaster events, which may contribute to the likelihood of a dam failure event due to projected increases in precipitation.
+This action will increase the capabilities to respond to these events ure event due to projected Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Protection (NR) ⊠Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Lo W Alternatives: Action Eva aluation No Action Current pr oblem continues Decommission Da am High cost, flood risk for nearby infrastructure increased, loss of Steeny Kill Lake as an environmental and recreational resource.